 - Geforce 7300GS 256MB PCI-Express 16x

 The videocards in both systems were victims of the bad capacitor plague—technically, four videocards.
-I replaced the FX5200 with another 5500FX a month before I built the desktop.
-Then shortly after graduation, the 7300GS failed, which prompted an emergency trip to Best Buy in the middle of a snowstorm to replaced that card.
+I replaced the 5200FX with a 5500FX a month before I built the desktop.
+Then shortly after graduation, the 7300GS failed, which prompted an emergency trip to Best Buy in the middle of a snowstorm to replace that card.
 I think the card that I replaced it with was a Geforce 9600 GSO 1GB.
 Then shortly after that, the 5500FX that I had replaced four years earlier failed—I got cheap and just bought the same model off Amazon.
 A failing capacitor also caused one of my wide-screen monitors to fail.
 If I had the soldering skills and electrical hardware knowledge that I have now, I could have saved the monitor, at least.
 Repairing all four videocards would have been beyond me even now.

 In 2017, shortly before I finished Hawk & Wolf in short-story format, I had just built another desktop system.
 This one used an AMD Ryzen 5 1500X processor, Asus PRIME B350-PLUS ATX AM4 Motherboard, and an EVGA Geforce GT1030 2GB video card (later upgraded to an RTX 2060 XC 6GB, then an RTX 3060 XC 12GB).

 As of now, I’m using a system that I built last winter—AMD Ryzen 7 3800X, Asus TUF GAMING B550-PLUS WIFI II ATX AM4 Motherboard, and an EVGA RTX 3060 12GB video card.